K1rakishou/Kuroba-Experimental/README.md

 Yes, if they are related to this particular version (for now the code base is very similar to original Kuroba so the bugs will most likely be similar too).

-### What are the new features that are currently being worked on?
+### What are the new features that are currently being worked on or already implemented?
+- [x] New technological stack (Kotlin, RxJava/Coroutines, Dagger, Room etc).
-- On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).
-(This one is already implemented and tested).
+- [x] On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).
-- Third-party archives support.
+- [x] Third-party archives support.
 (Load deleted posts/images etc).
+- [x] Ability to restore deleted posts/images from third-party archives (4chan only), redirect to archives when a thread is deleted, ability to open any thread by it's id (and get automatically redirected to archive if the thread is deleted)
+- [x] New thread navigation (tabs).
+- [x] New in-app navigation (bottom nav bar).
+- [x] New bookmarks (they were fully rewritten from scratch, now use way less memory, don't use wakelocks, show separate notifications per thread (and notifications can be swiped away).
+- [x] Lots of other tiny improvements.
+- [ ] New database.
+- [ ] Edge-to-edge theme support.
+- [ ] Fully customizable themes (you will be able to choose colors in app).

 ### Why does it not say that this is a fork of Kuroba on github page?
 Because Github does not allow creating two separate forks of the same repo.
 So I decided to create a new, standalone